Smart-Product-Labelling-Traceability/Smart-Product-Labelling-and-Traceability/README.md

 ![PCB Sample](images/Pcb.jpg)
 ### Prototype
 ![Trace Station](images/TraceStation.jpg)
 Disclaimer: This prototype is a student project developed as part of the Intel® Unnati Industrial Training Program.
-It is not an official Intel® product, and the use of Intel® branding (such as stickers) is for educational purposes only.
+It is not an official Intel® product, and the use of Intel® branding (such as IntelTrace Station) is for educational purposes only.
 ## Demo Video

 👉 https://drive.google.com/file/d/1ZvCEKYGpbcOFqddEUBZn2hIgykIMfiTf/view?usp=sharing